allenai/OLMoASR/README.md

 In the following subsections, we'll walk through how to setup, process the data, train a model and evaluate it.

 ### Setup
 To have full access, ensure you have `python >= 3.10` and a virtual environment.
-Then, run
+Then, run:

 ```[shell]
 git clone https://github.com/allenai/OLMoASR.git